architxt.metrics#

 - Returns:

-Compute the completeness score between source and destination clusters.
+Compute the completeness score between original and current clusters.

 sklearn.metrics.completeness_score()